valohai/docs/source/tutorials/valohai/index.rst

     ..

     * Let's edit our configuration file and change the step name to be more descriptive of what we'll be doing.
 Open ``valohai.yaml file`` in your favorite editor and change the step name to *Train MNIST model*.
-Once you've saved the file you can create a new execution with ``vh execute run --adhoc train --watch``
+Once you've saved the file you can create a new execution with ``vh execution run --adhoc train --watch``

     Now pat yourself on the back, you just created a project and ran your first execution on Valohai! 🦈🎉 ..